 Super Mario Land had a sequel named, Super Mario Land 2: 6 Golden Coins.
-This game was the first appearance of Wario, Mario's evil counter part, who had taken over Mario's castle in his absence, during the events of Mario Land 1.
+This game was the first appearance of Wario, Mario's evil counterpart, who had taken over Mario's castle in his absence, during the events of the first Mario Land.
 He put all the inhabitants into a hypnotic state, making them believe Wario was their master.
 To enter his castle Mario had to find six golden coins scattered through the world, defeat Wario and free his people from Wario's spell.

 Wario later starred in his own game, Wario Land: Super Mario Land 3, the first in the Wario series of games.